National qualifications frameworks in the United Kingdom: The National Qualifications Framework

-National Qualifications Framework (NQF) was a former qualification framework developed for qualifications in England, Wales and Northern Ireland, which was in use until 2008.
+National Qualifications Framework (NQF) was a former qualification framework developed for qualifications in England, Wales and Northern Ireland, which was in use between 1999 and 2008, although the five levels of NVQ dated from 1986.

 The NQF was introduced to help employers compare the many hundreds of qualifications available in England, Wales and Northern Ireland.
 Originally, the framework only went up to Level 5, but in 2004 the old Level 4 was subdivided into Levels 4, 5 and 6 and the old Level 5 was subdivided into Level 7 and Level 8.
 This allowed the NQF to better align with its equivalent for higher education, the FHEQ.

 The Framework, after 2004, had nine levels (with entry level qualifications offered at Entry 1, Entry 2 and Entry 3) covering all levels of learning in secondary education, further education, vocational, and higher education.
 Though academic higher education courses (such as academic degrees) were not covered in the NQF, it was broadly aligned with the Framework for Higher Education Qualifications (FHEQ), allowing levels of achievement to be compared.

 Only when a course had been accredited and became part of the NQF was it then eligible for state funding.
 As such, some courses which were popular internationally and offered by British-based organisations were not available to state schools in England, Wales and Northern Ireland.

 The NQF was the joint responsibility of England's QCA, Wales's DCELLS and Northern Ireland's CCEA.

 BTECs and Cambridge courses are vocational equivalent, which under the QCF were equivalent to 1, 2 or 3 GCSEs or A Levels, at Grade A*-C.

 OCR Nationals were discontinued in 2012.

 The NQF was replaced with the QCF, Qualifications and Credit Framework in 2010, which was a credit transfer system which indicated the size of qualifications (measured in learning hours), as well as their level.
 The QCF was, in turn, replaced by the Regulated Qualifications Framework in October 2015.